The Astrophysics Data System Logo astrophysics data system

 Big Picture

-OK, so what happens when we search for author:"john paul II"?
+What happens when we search for author:"Adamczuk, Peter"?

-Oh, and by the way: there is a slight difference between what we do at index time, and at the search time.
-So pay attention to it.
+There is also quite a difference between what we do at index time, and at the search time in order to optimize searches and maximize both precision and recall.

-Our search tokenizer is going to take the input in its entirety (i.e. NO tokenization into peter and adamzuk) and will pass the input to a Python library.
-Since the search engine is written in Java, in reality the library will be executed by Jython - so we are calling Java which looks like Python, but as you can see, I’m sparing you no details…
+The first step we perform is name normalization, in order to ensure that the author name is properly formatted.
+Our search tokenizer is going to take the input in its entirety (the full string peter adamczuk with NO tokenization into peter and adamczuk) and will pass the input to a name parsing Python library.
+Since the search engine is written in Java, in reality the library will be executed by Jython.

-So in the case of adamczuk, p at this stage we will discover that ADS database contains adamčuk, peter (we’d see also adamčuk, p if it was necessary)
+So in the case of adamczuk, p at this stage we will discover that the ADS database contains adamčuk, peter and any of its variations such as adamčuk, p if present.

 adamczuk, p => adamčuk, p